Karakaz/obsidian-paste-from-history/README.md

 Opens a menu displaying a list of recent clipboard texts which can be chosen to paste into the editor.

 ##### Hotkey

-I recommend the following, but choose a hotkey that fits well with your other hotkeys:
+Choose a hotkey that fits well with your hotkeys.
+These works well for me:

 -   Linux & Windows: Ctrl + Shift + V
 -   Mac: Command + Shift + V